ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ### Semantic Kernel TypeChat Provider

-The natural approach for doing this in .NET is to use [Microsoft's Semantic Kernel](https://github.com/microsoft/semantic-kernel)
-to talk to OpenAI's Chat GPT API directly which the CoffeeShop App can be configured to use by specifying to use `KernelTypeChatProvider` in **appsettings.json**:
+The natural approach for interfacing with OpenAI's ChatGPT API in .NET is to use [Microsoft's Semantic Kernel](https://github.com/microsoft/semantic-kernel) to call it directly, that CoffeeShop can be configured with by specifying to use `KernelTypeChatProvider` provider in **appsettings.json**:

 ```json
 {